tahmid-khan-hub/Thread-Qube/README.md

 # 💬 ThreadQube

 ### 📝 Project Overview
 **ThreadQube** is a modern, feature-rich forum platform built using the MERN stack, providing a space for users to engage in meaningful conversations through posts and comments.
-With role-based dashboards, premium memberships, and admin moderation tools, ThreadQube is designed to foster healthy, community-driven discussions.
+With role-based dashboards, premium memberships and admin moderation tools, ThreadQube is designed to foster healthy, community-driven discussions.

 ---